 Our expectation is that all fellows will present their work at the International Conference of the American Thoracic Society or similar venue.
 In 2007, all second and third year fellows from our program presented at ATS and the URMC alone accounted for 52 abstracts.

-Finally, fellows will have the opportunity to gain additional structured training through the Clinical and Translational Science Institute.
+Finally, fellows will have the opportunity to gain additional structured training through the University of Rochester Clinical & Translational Science Institute.
 The URMC was one of only a few institutions nationwide to win a $40 million grant from the NIH to fund our intramural research in these areas.